Fast Facts

 Schedule

 The meeting starts on Tuesday, which is known Champion Day.
-Races then run through until the Friday of the same week, with Wednesday being Ladies Day, Thursday St. Patrick’s Day and Friday Gold Cup Day.
-With each day comes a mix of Graded races, ranging from 1-3 and some lower class but competitive races for good measure.
+Races then run through until the Friday of the same week, with Wednesday being Style Wednesday, Thursday St. Patrick’s Day and Friday Gold Cup Day.
+With each day comes a mix of Class 1 races, with Grade 1’s, Grade 2’s, Premier Handicaps and some lower class but competitive races for good measure.

 The opening day features four Grade 1 races that include The Supreme Novices’ Hurdle, The Arkle Chase, Champion Hurdle and the Mares’ Hurdle.
-On top of that you have one Grade 2 race, the National Hunt Cup, and two Grade 3 races in the Ultima Handicap Chase and the Fred Winter Juvenile Handicap Hurdle.
+On top of that you have one Grade 2 race, the National Hunt Cup, and two Premier Handicaps in the Ultima Handicap Chase and the Fred Winter Juvenile Handicap Hurdle.

 - 1:30 – Sky Bet Supreme Novices’ Hurdle (Grade 1) – 2m ½f